oleelnes/idatg2204_databases_project/README.md

 ## Public endpoint
 For public endpoint with all models use this uri: *127.0.0.1:5000/public*
 For public endpoint with model search parameter use this uri: *127.0.0.1:5000/public?modelname=*

+## Customer endpoint

 ## Customer rep endpoint
 For customerrep endpoint GET method with all models use this uri: *127.0.0.1:5000/customerrep/orders*